-If so, give the reasons to support your decision, together with the proposed changes/amendments or alternative policy.
+If so, give the reasons to support you changes/amendments or alternative p r decision, together with the proposed policy.

 Timetabling and prioritising

 Factors to be considered in timetabling and prioritising policies for equality impact assessment.

 If the policy has been 'screened in' for equality impact assessment, then please answer the following questions to determine its priority for timetabling the equality impact assessment.